PurabB/Team-6-Tutorial/TEMPLATE.md

 ## Introduction

 This tutorial is designed to guide you through connecting any ESP development module to a Bluetooth game controller.
 Specifically, we will demonstrate using a wireless Xbox controller with the ESP32-S3 dev module to control a robotic arm.
-The primary objective is to establish a connection between the controller and the ESP module, enabling you to read all inputs effectively.
+The primary objective is to establish a connection between the controller and the ESP32 module, enabling you to read all inputs effectively.

 The motivation behind this tutorial is to provide a practical example of integrating Bluetooth game controllers with ESP modules, showcasing their potential in robotics and other applications.
 By following this tutorial, readers will gain hands-on experience in setting up and configuring the hardware and software, ultimately enhancing their understanding of Bluetooth communication and control systems.